3. Truth Vortex

 Nathan started jotting down names.
 He thought, dreamt, and prayed doubt-filled prayers all day long and into the strange hours of the night.
 He scribbled down at least one name daily and crossed out a few.
 After weeks of writing and erasing, thinking and praying, four names remained.
 No new names came to him.
 He couldn’t cross out any of the remaining four.
 He knew whom he would ask to be his mentors.

-The next day, Nathan took a bold step he’d hesitated on for years: he swapped his car for a motorcycle that had been catching his eye and picked up a set of well-crafted riding gear.
+The next day, Nathan took a step he'd mulled over for years: he swapped his car for a motorcycle and quality riding gear.

-It wasn’t just a purchase—it was a declaration.
+Not a purchase; a vow.
 A commitment.
-A rite of passage.
+A mission.
 No cage.
 No doors.
 No seatbelts or airbags.
-Four voices to push him, challenge him, and shape him—and the open road ahead leading him to:
+Four voices to push him, challenge him, and shape him.
+The open road ahead leading him to:

 - Scientist (Modernism)